awsdocs/aws-cdk-guide/doc_source/bootstrapping.md

 ```

 This error message means that the appropriate IAM roles do not exist in the other environment, which is most likely caused by a lack of bootstrapping\.

+**Note**
+Do not delete and recreate an account's bootstrap stack if you are using CDK Pipelines to deploy into that account\.
+The pipeline will stop working\.
+To update the bootstrap stack to a new version, instead re\-run `cdk bootstrap` to update the bootstrap stack in place\.

 ## How to bootstrap<a name="bootstrapping-howto"></a>